colinyjchung/jinnzhong/content/posts/20230307-five-questions.md

 ## Conclusions

 Stop thinking you have thirty years to make up for the last 42.
 Recognize you have 8 years to repair the last 42.
-You may not have hte time or energy to build if you don't build now.
+You may not have the time or energy to build if you don't build now.
 Accept that your life is limited and you don't have much left.

-> We labour at our daily work more ardently and thoughtlessly than is necessary to sustain our life because to is it is even more necessary not to have leisure to stop and think.
+> We labour at our daily work more ardently and thoughtlessly than is necessary to sustain our life because it is even more necessary not to have leisure to stop and think.
 Haste is universal because everyone is in flight of themselves.
 >
 > Friedrich Nietzsche